Project #1: Bill of Details and Network Diagrams for an office LAN

 Specs for the project are delivered here, in the 'memo from the boss' link above, and

 some verbally in class.
 There are a couple of weeks to get questions answered in class, so

 please start early.
 Do not make up specifications or substitute another rack

 diagram or floorplan.
 I suggest that you design and detail other LAN projects of your

 own _after_ this project has been completed so that you have more than one to show in your portfolio.

 For many students, this is the first time considering what to buy or how

 hardware and software are priced and maintained.
-Looking for and reading the specifications for
+Looking for equipment that meets specs

 Ask the instructor questions about what you find and the suitability for the LAN at hand,